 Though contractors primarily use them, they are also suitable for regular/mid-sized wood cutting.

-Professional woodworking contractors use stationary saws for bigger projects.
-While, these saws are bigger and are fitted in the workshop.
-It means they are not easily movable.
+Professional woodworking contractors use stationary saws for bigger or more complex projects, such as if metal cutting is required.
+For instance, bandsaws are frequently stationary saws with a built-in cutting table and can be used for cutting metal such as barbed wire if required.
+While these saws are bigger and are fitted in the workshop, it means they are not easily movable.

 Many woodworking projects require longer wood boards.
 The rip capacity determines the length of wood boards you can cut with the saw.

 Rip capacity is the distance between the edge and the saw blade.
 The larger distance shows longer board cuts.
 If your primary goal is to cut larger boards and plywood, you need a 24″ rip capacity.
 If you are confused about the rip capacity, you can refer to various table saw reviews to get a clear idea.